-Yes, Southern cornbread can be stored in a freezer to extend its lifespan for up to 3 months.
+Yes, cornbread can be stored in a freezer to extend its lifespan for up to 3 months.
 You should let it cool down completely at room temperature before storing it.

 How to Reheat Cornbread

 In the oven: the oven is always our best choice for any type of bread.
-All you need to remember is that bake them at a suitable temperature, usually at the same baking temperature as when you made it.
+All you need to remember is to bake them at a suitable temperature, usually at the same baking temperature as when you made it.

 What Can Be Served With Southern Cornbread?